-Section 161 of the Act provides that a Council may raise any general rates by the application of a differential rate if it -

-- a. uses the capital improved value system of valuing land; and - considers that a differential rate will contribute to the equitable and efficient carrying out of its functions.
+Section 161 of the Act provides that a Council may raise any general rates by the application of a differential rate if it - a.
+Uses the capital improved value system of valuing land; and b.
+Considers that a differential rate will contribute to the equitable and efficient carrying out of its functions.